 Sun and sports

 Protecting your child’s eyes from harmful UV rays is of paramount importance especially when they are young.
 Separate sunglasses are the ideal way to provide your child with comfort and protection on sunny days or while on holiday.
 We carry a variety of Junior sun ranges - Bollé, Nova, Opal and more.
 These are available both with and with out prescription.
 If your child participates in contact sports you may want to consider a pair of safety sports spectacles for protection.
 We stock the Bollé range of sports eyewear.
-We stock a range and can order junior swimming goggles both with and without prescription.
+We stock a range of junior swimming goggles both with and without prescription.

 Contact lenses and children